 TrueType® is the trademark of a product supplied by Apple Inc. This information is given for the convenience of users of this document and does not constitute an endorsement by ISO or IEC of this product.

-PostScript® is the trademark of a product supplied by Adobe Systems Inc. This information is given for the convenience of users of this document and does not constitute an endorsement by ISO or IEC of this product.

 Also available as a W3C Recommendation (Reference [15]).

 MicroType® is the trademark of a product supplied by Monotype Imaging Inc. This information is given for the convenience of users of this document and does not constitute an endorsement by ISO or IEC of this product.